Beyond School: Building a School of the Future

 This is why one-size fits all education never has.

-A focus on well defined curriculum blocks will always fail, because it cannot ever prepare a person for the future that awaits them.
+A focus on well defined curriculum blocks will always fail, because it falls short of preparing a person for the future that awaits them.

 What Does Getting Beyond School Look Like?

-There is a third path emerging, between industrial mass schooling, and the Lone Ranger approach of exclusive homeschooling, fueled by technology, that allows students to forge highly individual educational paths within communities, both in the real and virtual worlds.
-Beyond School.
+There is a third path emerging, between industrial mass schooling, and the Lone Ranger approach of exclusive homeschooling.
+Fueled by technology, it allows students to forge highly individual educational paths within communities, both in the real and virtual worlds.
+It is Beyond School.

 Rather than school being a training ground for the “real world,” education happens through immersion in the real world.

-Instead of contrived lessons focused successfully clearing imaginary hurdles in standardized testing, meaningful project based learning leads naturally towards outcomes based measurements that have tangible value in the world right now.
+Instead of contrived lessons focused on successfully clearing imaginary hurdles in standardized testing, meaningful project based learning leads naturally towards outcomes based measurements that have tangible value in the world.

-Students of all ages are simultaneously gathering the knowledge they need for the future while having a meaningful impact on their present world.
+Students of all ages can simultaneously gather the knowledge they need for the future while having a meaningful impact on their present world.

-Imagine a class of students, spread across the globe, who have self selected into a group focused on solving a real world problem, like plastics in the ocean, or energy efficiency, or the language barrier.
+Imagine a class of students, spread across the globe, who have self selected into a group focused on solving a real world problem, like plastics in the ocean, energy efficiency, equitable food distribution, or the language barrier.
 Irrespective of age.

 For the first time in the history of the world, this isn’t a pipe dream.
-It’s not only possible, it’s Tuesday afternoon in a world beyond school, for people of all ages.
-This conference is exhibit A.
+It’s not only possible, it’s Tuesday afternoon in a world Beyond School, for people of all ages.

 For young learners: